Here’s the plan

 Dir.
 M. Micallef

-• For more than a century, Woodstown High School has fostered a rich history of creativity and talent through its Drama Club (WHSDC), showcasing outstanding performances in annual fall plays and spring musicals.
+• For more than a century, the Woodstown Pilesgrove Regional School District has fostered a rich history of creativity and talent through its theatre department. showcasing outstanding performances in annual fall plays and spring musicals by students ranging from grades 5-12.
 To ensure the continued success of these productions, we propose the establishment of The Curtain Call Club of Woodstown (CCCW).
-This booster club will consist of parents of current high school students, community leaders, and alumni who once graced the Woodstown High School stage during their high school years.
-The inspiration for this initiative stems from the original Curtain Call Club, a group formed in 1934 by Salem County performers who raised funds during the Great Depression for a scholarship for Woodstown High School students.
-The original group went on to become a successful theatre company that owned the Woodstown Opera House until the 1960s.
+This booster club will consist of parents of current high school students, community leaders, and alumni.
+The inspiration for this initiative stems from the original Curtain Call Club, a group formed in 1934 by Woodstown High School alumni who raised funds during the Great Depression for a scholarship for Woodstown High School students.

 • Parents of Current High School Students